Carol Bruce: Stage

 Bruce made her Broadway debut in Louisiana Purchase, with songs by Irving Berlin, who discovered her at a nightclub in Newark, New Jersey.
 She was the first actress to play the role of Julie in a Broadway production of Jerome Kern and Oscar Hammerstein II's Show Boat since the 1932 Broadway revival.
 Bruce played the role onstage in 1946 and garnered favorable comparisons to Helen Morgan, who had originated the role onstage in 1927 and repeated it in both the 1932 revival and the 1936 film.

 Her other Broadway credits include New Priorities of 1943, Along Fifth Avenue (1949), Do I Hear a Waltz?, Henry, Sweet Henry, and A Family Affair.

 Radio

 Bruce's radio debut came on The Horn and Hardart Children's Hour.
 She sang on Carton of Pleasure and The Henny Youngman Show.

 Television

-Carol Bruce played the part of Lillian Carlos in WKRP in Cincinnati, appearing in 10 of the 90 episodes.
+Carol Bruce played the part of Lillian Carlson in WKRP in Cincinnati, appearing in 10 of the 90 episodes.
 She was also in 5 of the 47 episodes of the sequel The New WKRP in Cincinnati.

 Personal life

 Bruce's only marriage to Milton Nathanson, which ended in divorce, produced a daughter, Julie, an actress, singer and playwright who married jazz guitarist Larry Coryell.
 Bruce's grandchildren, Murali and Julian Coryell, are both musicians.
 Bruce was Jewish.

-Bruce was a Democrat who supported Adlai Stevenson's campaign in the 1952 presidential election.